‘Dog The Bounty Hunter’: Beth Chapman Doesn’t Want Pity, ‘Determined To Beat’ Throat Cancer Diagnosis

 “Cancer is a terrible, deadly disease that can take away your faith and your hope.”

-Beth Chapman’s fighting attitude probably helped to lend a hand to naming Dog and Beth’s new A&E reality TV special that’s due to air on Monday, November 27 at 9 p.m.
+Beth Chapman’s fighting attitude probably helped to lend a hand to naming Dog and Beth’s new A&E reality TV special that’s due to air on Monday, November 27, at 9 p.m.
 ET.
 According to a video clip of Dog and Beth Chapman’s upcoming two-hour A&E special, called Dog and Beth: Fight of Their Lives, Beth Chapman was diagnosed with stage 2 throat cancer on August 29.
 Beth also reveals that it took about a week for the cancer diagnosis to sink in enough for her to be able to book a flight to California for testing and treatment.

 Duane “Dog” Chapman shared the official trailer for Dog and Beth: Fight of Their Lives on his Facebook account 10 days ago, and, just hours ago, also added the event to his Facebook timeline that’s described as “a gripping special about Beth Chapman’s battle with cancer and her road to recovery.”

-Fans of the Hawaiian-based bounty hunters continue to wish Dog and Beth Chapman their thoughts and prayers, while also adding that they will be fighting “this horrible disease” right there with them on Monday night.
+Fans of the Hawaiian-based bounty hunters continue to offer Dog and Beth Chapman their thoughts and prayers, while also adding that they will be fighting this horrible disease right there with them on Monday night.

 [Featured Image by Teresa Kroeger/Getty Images]